 Comparative claims of efficacy and safety generally require support of evidence from head-to-head, well-designed, adequately controlled, blinded, randomized clinical studies.
-Open-label studies are generally not considered to be a high level of evidence and are not acceptable if subjective end-points are included in the study.
-Comparative claims should be consistent with current medical opinion and practice.
-Canadian guidelines are to be adhered to.
-In the event that they are not available, see the following document on what constitutes current medical opinion.
+Open-label studies are generally not considered to be a high level of evidence and are not acceptable support for marketing benefit claims relating to subjective endpoints.